ibonelli/nest-react/steps.md

 But for the development setup we need to "proxy" the requests of the ReactApp to NestApp.

 ### 005: Setting up Vite to proxy requests from React to Nest

+We add a couple of configs:

+- `apps/client/vite.config.ts`: We tell Vite to proxy requests to the Nest server.
+- `apps/api/src/main.ts`: We make the default path `/api`.

+After this the Nest server URL changes to [/api](http://localhost:3000/api/).

+## 006: Making React request data from Nest